ksator/junos-automation-with-stackstorm/README.md

 # About StackStorm

 ## What is StackStorm
-StackStorm is event-driven automation:
-- it doesnt rely on human input.
+StackStorm is event-driven automation: it reacts to events, it doesnt require an human input.
-- it reacts to events.

 https://keepingitclassless.net/2016/12/introduction-to-stackstorm/ (Matt Oswalt)
 https://medium.com/netflix-techblog/introducing-winston-event-driven-diagnostic-and-remediation-platform-46ce39aa81cc (Netflix)